-23. Reflecting for change

-Type of the Inspiring practice Existing practices, activities or programmes building common values at school with a focus on professional development of school staff.

-Name of the Project Reflecting4Change

-Leading Organization Ellinogermaniki Agogi, Greece

-Nikos Zygouritsas

-Contact details zygouritsas@ea.gr

-Luca László

-luca.laszlo@esha.org

-Characteristics

-Aims and objectives Promoting the use of self-reflection tools to support innovation and systemic change in schools

-The Reflecting for Change (R4C) project aims at proposing an advanced support framework, as well as a set of core policy recommendations, to schools seeking to introduce a type of holistic change that will ensure a meaningful uptake of sustainable innovation, with an emphasis on achieving improved learning outcomes as set by the Europe 2020 strategy.
+Evicting anothing of thirting an anomalous building common Type of the Inspiring practice Existing practices, activities or programmes building common values at school with a focus on professional development of school staff.
+Title of the Project Reflecting4Change Leading Organization Ellinogermaniki Agogi, Greece Contact details Nikos Zygouritsas zygouritsas@ea.gr Luca László luca.laszlo@esha.org Characteristics Aims and objectives Promoting the use of self-reflection tools to support innovation and systemic change in schools The Reflecting for Change (R4C) project aims at proposing an advanced support framework, as well as a set of core policy recommendations, to schools seeking to introduce a type of holistic change that will ensure a meaningful uptake of sustainable innovation, with an emphasis on achieving improved learning outcomes as set by the Europe 2020 strategy.
 R4C is a Forward-Looking Cooperation Project that promotes the use of self-reflection tools to support innovation and systemic change in education and training institutions.
-These projects highlight good practice in using and, in particular, following-up results from the two self-reflection tools developed by the European

-Commission, namely HEInnovate for higher education institutions and SELFIE for schools .
-It has a whole school, open schooling approach, and aims to help schools transform themselves to become open and accommodating to all students and their families regardless of the background.
-English 2019 Nov - 2021 Nov The self-reflection tool and other resources developed in the project are available as open-source material online, otherwise the tool helps schools to use their own available resources
+These projects highlight good practice in using and, in particular, following-up results from the two self-reflection tools developed by the European Commission, namely HEInnovate for higher education institutions and SELFIE for schools .
+Target groups with focus on inclusion It has a whole school, open schooling approach, and aims to help schools transform themselves to become open and accommodating to all students and their families regardless of the background.
+Languages English Duration 2019 Nov - 2021 Nov

+Resources The self-reflection tool and other resources developed in the project are available as open-source material online, otherwise the tool helps schools to use their own available resources